AIFDR/riab/docs/development/architecture.rst

 Component Communications
 ------------------------

-The flow of information between subsystems is shown below (). ?Note that this diagram includes a full test case including the initial upload of data into Geoserver.
+The flow of information between subsystems is shown below ().
+Note that this diagram includes a full test case including the initial upload of data into Geoserver.
 This will not be required for risk managers.
 The bold items show steps that are either input or output for the user.